Reading and Composition Courses

 “The Bauhaus and Its Legacy”

 This multidisciplinary course explores the history, theory, and international influence of the Bauhaus movement which started as a radical art and design school in Germany in 1919, one hundred years ago.
 Although it was cut short by Hitler, its impact on architecture, design, painting, photography, film, theater, dance, even typography and pedagogy is undisputed.
 Members of the Bauhaus sought to make modernist avant-garde available to the masses.
 In this course we will discuss its utopian writings about a new architecture; read manifestoes about experimental new approaches to the arts; and study the legacy of Bauhaus principles in today’s consumer product design.
 Underlying theoretical concepts of the Bauhaus aesthetics, such as abstraction and media specificity, will be examined with the help of concrete examples (ranging from buildings and design to films and photographs).
 The seminar-style course is meant to inspire original research and possible artistic production.
 All readings are in English; students with reading knowledge of German will have access to the German originals.

-NOTE: Majors and Minors who wish to take this course as a “german taught” requirement must enroll in an additional discussion section.
-Please contact Nadia Samadi directly for more information.
+NOTE: Majors and Minors who wish to take this course as a “german taught” requirement must inform the Undergraduate Adviser.